GMS6804-master/spring-2021/docker-container/asciinema-docker-first.md

-# Modify a docker image and push to Dockerhub()
+# My first docker container

-In this tutorial, we will modify an [asciinema docker image](https://hub.docker.com/r/asciinema/asciinema/) by installing r-base.
-We will then save our modified container and push our changes to dockerhub().
+In this tutorial, we will pull a [asciinema docker image](https://hub.docker.com/r/asciinema/asciinema/), run a container using this image and complete a simple screen recording.
 1) open docker teminal

 2) pull container